mui/mui-x/docs/data/date-pickers/validation/validation.md

 `shouldDisableDate` only prevents the selection of disabled dates on the `day` view.
 For performance reasons—when rendering the `month` view—we are not calling the callback for every day of each month to see which one should be disabled (same for the `year` view).

-If you know that all days of some months are disabled, you can provide the [`shouldDisableMonth`](#disable-specific-months) prop to disable them in the `month` view.
+If you know that all days of some months are disabled—you can provide the [`shouldDisableMonth`](#disable-specific-months) prop to disable them in the `month` view.
 Same with the [`shouldDisableYear`](#disable-specific-years) prop for the `year` view.
 :::

 #### Disable specific dates in range components [<span class="pro-premium"></span>](/x/introduction/licensing/#pro-plan)

-For components supporting date range edition (`DateRangePicker`, `DateTimeRangePicker` 🚧), the `shouldDisableDate` prop receives a second argument to differentiate the start and the end date.
+For components supporting date range edition (`DateRangePicker`, `DateTimeRangePicker` 🚧)—the `shouldDisableDate` prop receives a second argument to differentiate the start and the end date.

-In the example below, the start date can't be in the weekend but the end date can.
+In the example below—the start date can't be in the weekend but the end date can.

 {{"demo": "DateRangeValidationShouldDisableDate.js", "defaultCodeOpen": false}}